-Let's explore the great variety of free crochet patterns available.
+Let's explore the many free crochet patterns available.
 You're sure to find your next project and will be playing with yarn in no time.

 01 of 10